tusharf5/sls-webpack-ts-starter/packages/service/README.md

 ## Development

+### Global Variables

+Webpack adds some global variables to the project and it replaces all the usage of varaibles starting from `GLOBAL_VAR_*` with their values during build time.
+These variables are defined in the `webpack.config.js`.

 ### API Gateway-like local dev server

 To spin up a local dev server that will more closely match the API Gateway endpoint/experience: